UbiPhysio: Support Daily Functioning, Fitness, and Rehabilitation with Action Understanding and Feedback in Natural Language: Experiment

-The annotation of action types was conducted concurrently with each session, with the experimenter marking the onset and offset timestamps as each action was performed by the participant.
-A post-hoc inspection is carried out to correct potential errors.
-Possible movement patterns are listed below each action in Fig~\ref{fig:fig7} with the reference table shown in Table~\ref{tab:table1}.
-These patterns were predefined by a committee comprising our clinical partners, leveraging their extensive experience and professional knowledge.
+A committee consisting of 3 clinical physios was established to aid this work.
+The physios were recruited from the rehabilitation center of a national hospital.
+They first helped design inclusion criteria for participants, action types to be considered, and the procedure of sessions.
+Their other tasks include annotating possible movement patterns (as detailed below), giving practical feedback on diverse action performances via a workshop (as part of the method described in Section~\ref{section3.3}), and evaluating the language output of our proposed framework (as reported in results of the user study in Section~\ref{section5.2}).

+As shown in Table~\ref{tab:table1}, we first settled down the scope of movement patterns that physios normally consider in their clinical practice, the indexes of these patterns are also provided for each action depicted in Fig~\ref{fig:fig7}.
 These movement patterns typically serve as evidence for physios to provide feedback and support during clinical rehabilitation sessions, as well as in telemedicine scenarios \cite{biely2014clinical}.
-They offer more specific insight into the improper movement behaviors of different body parts compared to the metrics used in some previous studies \cite{wang2021leveraging, wang2019recurrent,wang2021chronic}.
-Consequently, this allows for the generation of comprehensive and direct feedback.
-The extensive set of patterns suggests that traditional machine learning methods might require downsampling these patterns into a few discrete classes to achieve acceptable performance.
-As such, modeling the action and its patterns using natural language proves to be a more flexible approach.
+Compared to the metrics used in some previous studies \cite{wang2021leveraging, wang2019recurrent,wang2021chronic}, they offer more insight into the specific improper movement behaviors of different body parts.
+Furthermore, this extensive set of patterns suggests that traditional machine learning methods might require downsampling these patterns into fewer discrete classes to maintain effective performance.
+In contrast, modeling the action patterns using natural language presents as a more flexible and informative approach.